PM Modi at Rozgar Mela - ExBulletin

 PM Modi at Rozgar Mela

-Prime Minister Narendra Modi on Tuesday outlined the measures taken by his government to boost employment in the country and said every policy formulated over the past nine years has acted as a “door to job creation” for workers. youth.
+He also informed that the central government is providing aid of around Rs 2 lakh crore for manufacturing under the PLI scheme.

-The Prime Minister’s remarks came during Tuesday’s distribution of appointment letters to 71,000 new National Rozgar Mela recruits.
-Addressing the occasion virtually, Prime Minister Modi said, “Over the past nine years, the focus has been on boosting job opportunities in the country.
-Whether building modern infrastructure or expanding rural development, every government plan and policy acts as a doorway to job creation for young people.
+He also claimed that the reformed recruitment system has ended all opportunities for corruption and nepotism.

-The Prime Minister pointed out that during his governance, the government has also prioritized making the government recruitment process faster, more transparent and fair.
+The Prime Minister said that over the past 9 years, the government has prioritized the recruitment process by making it faster, transparent and impartial as it has distributed around 71,000 appointment letters to new recruits in various departments and government organizations at ‘Rozgar Mela’.

-“Today, the whole process from application to recruitment to getting the results has gone online.
-Recruitment interviews in Groups C and D have also been completed.
-The benefit of these efforts is that opportunities for corruption and nepotism have come to an end,” Prime Minister Modi said.
+“Before, it was difficult to apply for a government job, you had to queue for hours to get the form.
+Today, the whole process, from application to results, is online.
+Now, no interview is required for C&D Group positions.
+This ended the opportunities for corruption and nepotism,” Modi said.

-Welcoming the government’s projects and policies, he said it is creating new employment opportunities for young people.
+Rozgar Mela is our effort to empower young people and enhance their participation in national development. https://t.co/nzn9JTwhWk

 |